non/sortilege/README.md

 ### Future Work

 More divination methods could be added.

+A high-level query interface is needed, where users can ask questions and indicate the desired type for an answer value.
+Type classes can be used to provide flexible mapping between the low-level return types of particular divination methods and the high-level types desired (e.g. `Boolean`, `StockTrade`, etc.).

 Better support for operating on divination result types; possibly a "divination monad"?